hero media

 The Villa Beatrice is a mix of Art Nouveau and Gothic Revival styles.
 (Credit: Belmond)

 This community-facing hospitality concept was popularised by brands such as US-born hotel chain Ace Hotel, which embraced it across its properties with lobbies designed as social and work spaces.
-The brand has since expanded to Sydney, Kyoto and Athens, renowned for drawing on each hotel’s neighbourhood and collaborating with local architects, artists, musicians, and makers to deepen cultural context.
+The brand has since expanded to Sydney, Kyoto and Athens, renowned for drawing on each hotel’s neighbourhood and collaborating with local architects, artists, musicians, and makers to enrich cultural context.
 Schrager continues to push this democratic hotel design ethos forward in his EDITION and PUBLIC hotel brands.

 A lush rooftop bar is housed within the La Fantaisie Hotel in Paris.
 (Credit: Jérome Galland)